It’s not your fault…

 If someone made sexual contact with you without your consent, we want to help.
 If you have been sexually assaulted and have questions about reporting it to the police, you can contact the UWPD Victim Advocate at 206.543.9337.
 The advocate can answer questions about what you can expect from the criminal justice system.
 You can also read the information about sexual assault and the criminal justice system provided by The Harborview Center for Sexual Assault and Traumatic Stress.

-If you are a student, UW Sexual Assault Resources are available online at www.uw.edu/sexualassault and you can also speak with a specialist at the Sexual Assault and Relationship Violence Information Service (SARIS).
+If you are a student, UW Sexual Assault Resources are available online at www.uw.edu/sexualassault, and you can also contact the Health & Wellness Student Advocate (formerly known as SARIS) at firstname.lastname@example.org.

 If you want to report now, police can be reached 24/7 at 911 or 206.685.UWPD.